Find the Best Loan Companies

 Loan fees and costs

 When you take out a loan, chances are you’re thinking more about the cost of the item you’ll purchase with the loan money than about the cost of the loan itself.
 If you don’t consider the loan cost, that item could end up costing much more than you expect.
 To ensure that you get the best deal on a loan, make sure you talk to your loan company and understand all fees associated with it and how interest will accumulate.

 - Interest rate: The interest rate is the money a lender charges you when you borrow money and is a percentage of the total amount borrowed.
 Your credit score will influence the interest rate a lender charges, because they will charge people deemed higher risk a higher rate.
 If your loan doesn’t have pre-payment penalties or precomputed interest, you’ll save money on interest by paying your loan off early.

-- APR: The Annual Percentage Rate (APR) is often confused with the interest rate; however, the ARP actually accounts for the total cost of the loan, including any one-time fees.
+- APR: The Annual Percentage Rate (APR) is often confused with the interest rate; however, the APR actually accounts for the total cost of the loan, including any one-time fees.
 When comparing loan offers, look at the APR to get the best price comparison.